-In particular, (we assumed that) at a strategic management level, the decision was made of automating only a specific sector of one of the target organizations, e.g., a division of a Ministry, before drawing up the final plan.
+In particular, (we assume that) at a strategic management level, the decision is made of automating only a specific sector of one of the target organizations, specifically a division of a Ministry, before drawing up the final plan.

 What MM is needed?